UoB-COMSM0166/2025-group-20/README.md

 ## Abstract

-This section presents the HCI evaluations of Smoothie Operator, with a particular focus on assessing balanced usability, cognitive load, and player engagement.
+This section presents the HCI evaluations of Smoothie Operator, with a particular focus on assessing balanced usability, cognitive load, and enthusiastic player engagement.
 To assess the game's key issues early in the design process, we employed a mixed-methods approach - combining qualitative feedback from Think Aloud evaluations with quantitative data collected using the NASA Task Load Index (TLX).
 Evaluations were conducted with a range of participants to encapsulate a comprehensive picture of potential user behaviours and perceptions.
-The primary objectives were to identify the usability key issues and measure player workload and demand across gameplay tasks to inform iterative design improvements.
+The primary objectives were to identify the usability key issues and measure player workload across gameplay tasks to inform iterative design improvements.
 Results from the evaluations provided clear and direct feedback on the game's task flow and cognitive demands, leading to straightforward problem-solving to gameplay.

 ## Qualitative: Think Aloud

 To evaluate the usability and HCI design of Smoothie Operator, we employed the Think Aloud (TA) protocol—an established method that provides real-time insights into user behaviour and experience (Nielsen, 1993).
-This approach was selected over Heuristic Evaluation for several reasons: the dynamic nature of the gameplay—requiring rapid mouse-based gestures and immediate feedback—demanded direct observation of users in context.
+This approach was selected over Heuristic Evaluation for several reasons: the dynamic nature of the gameplay—requiring rapid mouse-based gestures and immediate feedback-demanded direct observation of users in context.
 Heuristic methods are less effective in capturing real-time breakdowns in game interaction, particularly when evaluating unconventional input modalities.
 TA enables the collection of instantaneous verbal data from participants as they engage with the game.
-This revealed four prominent areas for improvement: confusion around input mapping, varied responses to the visual feedback system, the learning curve associated with recipe memorisation, and the overall emotional experience.
-The richness of these observations, particularly in relation to control fluency and gameplay clarity, significantly informed subsequent design iterations.
-Participant commentary was analysed using thematic coding and categorised to identify patterns of friction, satisfaction, and emergent player strategies (see Table X).
+This revealed three prominent areas for improvement: confusion around input mapping, varied responses to the visual feedback system and the learning curve associated with recipe memorisation.
+The direct nature of these observations, particularly in relation to control fluency and gameplay clarity, significantly informed subsequent design iterations.
+Participant commentary was analysed using thematic categorisation that identified patterns of friction, satisfaction, and emergent player strategies (see Table X).

 Table X: Raw Think Aloud (TA) feedback
 | Theme           | Positive                                                                                                                                 | Negative                                                                                                                            |